rustunit/rustunit.github.io/content/blog/2024/12-12-rust-feature-debugging/index.md

 We first want to find out where in our tree of dependencies this one is used. `cargo tree` is the tool to help you analyze your dependencies as the graph structure they make up.

-When running `cargo tree` we get get over 1.000 lines of output where we can search for `basis-universal`:
+When running `cargo tree` we get over 1.000 lines of output where we can search for `basis-universal`:

 ```sh
 │       │   ├── bevy_image v0.15.0